arzwa/MultilocusIsland/docs/draft-hapdip2.md

 model of migration.
-The effects of dominance may turn out more subtle in models of population subdivision with multiple demes and more symmetric patterns of migration, in which case assumptions on environmental dependence of dominance become of importance [e.g.  @burger2013].
+The effects of dominance may turn out more subtle in models of population subdivision with multiple demes and more symmetric patterns of migration, in which case assumptions on environmental dependence of dominance may become important [e.g.  @burger2013].

 We developed our theory for a fairly general haplodiplontic life cycle, and showed that a model with selection in both the haploid and diploid phase can be